mmerali96/mmerali-hydra-graduation-kata/README.md

   +-+-+-+
   [Sandbox 3x3] Game created

 - ⚠ US2: The game will choose a square at random.
 If the gameboard position has a bomb, the user will see a message saying they stepped on a bomb and the game is over.
+A bomb that exploded is indicated with a `X`
 - UAT2:
   +-+-+-+
   | | | |